nihalrai/EATOPIA-Food-Management-/README.md

 # EATOPIA-Food-Management-
-It is a management system usign Python, Oracle Database, And Encryption.
+It is a management system usign Python, Oracle Database And Encryption.